 Think about the ultimate outcome for your co-op’s future.
 Your decision to participate in the political process will help ensure that your voice is heard when important policy decisions are being made.

-ACTION COMMITTEE FOR RURAL ELECTRIFICATION (ACRE®)The Action Committee for Rural Electrification (ACRE®) is the federal Political Action Committee (PAC) of the National Rural Electric Cooperative Association (NRECA).
-ACRE raises personal, voluntary contributions from NRECA's eligible membership.
-Federal law prohibits soliciting contributions from individuals other than NRECA and member-systems’ eligible employees, boards of directors, consumer-owners and the families of such individuals.
-ACRE contributions are generally given to candidates who support the legislative goals of rural electric cooperatives at the state and federal levels.
+America’s Electric Cooperatives PACThe America’s Electric Cooperatives PAC is the federal Political Action Committee (PAC) of the National Rural Electric Cooperative Association (NRECA).
+America’s Electric Cooperatives PAC raises personal, voluntary contributions from NRECA's eligible membership.
+Federal law prohibits soliciting contributions from individuals other than NRECA and member-systems’ eligible employees, boards of directors, consumer-owners, and the families of such individuals.
+America’s Electric Cooperatives PAC contributions are generally given to candidates who support the legislative goals of rural electric cooperatives at the state and federal levels.

-A portion of the ACRE® contributions from Wisconsin members is returned to WECA for in-state use for state legislative candidates and campaign committees.
+A portion of the America’s Electric Cooperatives PAC contributions from Wisconsin members is returned to WECA for in-state use for state legislative candidates and campaign committees.

-ACRE contributions to candidates are determined by ACRE national and state committees, working with association staff.
-ACRE supports both Democrats and Republicans.
-ACRE contributions are based, first and foremost, on demonstrated support for rural electrification.
-ACRE is an effort of rural electric co-op members nationwide to help elect and back individuals who support cooperative objectives for and energy issues affecting electric cooperatives.
+America’s Electric Cooperatives PAC contributions to candidates are determined by America’s Electric Cooperatives PAC national and state committees, working with association staff.
+America’s Electric Cooperatives PAC supports both Democrats and Republicans.
+America’s Electric Cooperatives PAC contributions are based, first and foremost, on demonstrated support for rural electrification.
+America’s Electric Cooperatives PAC is an effort of rural electric co-op members nationwide to help elect and back individuals who support cooperative objectives and for energy issues affecting electric cooperatives.

-Contributions to ACRE® are not tax deductible for federal or state income tax purposes.
-All contributions to ACRE® are voluntary and will be used for political purposes.
+Contributions to America’s Electric Cooperatives PAC are not tax deductible for federal or state income tax purposes.
+All contributions to America’s Electric Cooperatives PAC are voluntary and will be used for political purposes.

-Persons who are eligible to contribute to ACRE include:
+Persons who are eligible to contribute to America’s Electric Cooperatives PAC include: